ProgrammerOwais/Space-Planets.github.io/README.md

 # Html , bootstrap , CSS3:

-Mostly this project is consist of html , bootstrap and css.
+This project  uses  html , bootstrap and css.